h8d13/PSK---Python-Starter-Kit/README.md

 exec()
 ```

-You see how it's important to understand how you can effectively build features in a clean manner.
+You see how it's important to understand how you can effectively build features in a clean manner, aswell as understanding why its practical to break down certain things to an extreme.

 ## Comments & Debug